Antidepressant Discontinuation: Safe Ways To Navigate SSRI Withdrawals

 It can also be important that you treat yourself gently during this process.
 Make sure that you are getting plenty of rest and staying hydrated.
 Eat what you can, even if you’re only able to tolerate soup, broth, or crackers at first.
 Practice good sleep hygiene if experiencing insomnia or other sleep issues.
 In general, you might treat yourself as you would if you had the flu.

-Managing psychological withdrawal symptoms
+Managing psychological SSRI withdrawal symptoms

 Managing the psychological symptoms of selective serotonin reuptake inhibitor discontinuation can be more difficult than managing the physical symptoms.
 That’s why it can be helpful to visit a therapist before, during, and after stopping an SSRI.
 A therapist can support you in developing coping mechanisms for dealing with any psychological withdrawal symptoms and can be another line of defense against relapsing into severe depression or anxiety.

-How therapy can help
+How therapy can help with SSRI withdrawals

 Again, if you have been taking SSRIs and want to stop, it’s important that you don’t do so on your own.
 Consulting with your prescribing doctor or psychiatrist should be the first step towards stopping these medications safely.
 In addition, a therapist can help you through the psychological symptoms that may come along with the discontinuation of an SSRI.
-Research suggests that cognitive behavioral therapy (CBT) may help ease the distress a person might feel when discontinuing SSRI use under doctor supervision.
+Research suggests that cognitive behavioral therapy (CBT) may help ease the distress a person might experience when discontinuing SSRI use under doctor supervision.

 Takeaway